-Studio Portrait Photography — San Francisco Home Setup
+Studio Portrait Photographer in San Francisco

 Not every portrait session needs a rented studio.
 This shoot with Doug — my partner's stepfather — is proof that a clear wall, a couple of lights, and a willing subject can produce clean, compelling portraits.